SpaceX Dragon 2: Pad abort test

-Demo-1: Orbital flight test
+Demo-1: orbital flight test

 In 2015, NASA named its first Commercial Crew astronaut cadre of four veteran astronauts to work with SpaceX and Boeing – Robert Behnken, Eric Boe, Sunita Williams, and Douglas Hurley.
 The Demo-1 mission completed the last milestone of the Commercial Crew Development program, paving the way to starting commercial services under an upcoming ISS Crew Transportation Services contract.
-On 3 August 2018, NASA announced the crew for the DM-2 mission.
+On August 3, 2018, NASA announced the crew for the DM-2 mission.
 The crew of two consisted of NASA astronauts Bob Behnken and Doug Hurley.
 Behnken previously flew as mission specialist on the STS-123 and the STS-130 missions.
-Hurley previously flew as a pilot on the STS-127 mission and on the final Space Shuttle mission, the STS-135 mission.
+Hurley previously flew as a pilot on the STS-127 mission and on the final Space Shuttle mission, STS-135.

-The first orbital test of Crew Dragon was an uncrewed mission, officially designated "Crew Demo-1" and launched on 2 March 2019.
-The spacecraft tested the approach and automated docking procedures with the ISS, remained docked until 8 March 2019, then conducted the full re-entry, splashdown and recovery steps to qualify for a crewed mission.
-Life-support systems were monitored all along the test flight.
-The same capsule was planned to be re-used in June 2019 for an in-flight abort test before it exploded on 20 April 2019.
+The first orbital test of Crew Dragon was an uncrewed mission, commonly called "Demo-1" and launched on March 2, 2019.
+The spacecraft tested the approach and automated docking procedures with the ISS, remained docked until March 8, 2019, then conducted the full re-entry, splashdown and recovery steps to qualify for a crewed mission.
+Life-support systems were monitored for the entirety the test flight.
+The same capsule was planned to be re-used in June 2019 for an in-flight abort test before it exploded on April 20, 2019.